 Dive deeper with guided tours of the exhibition at 11.00am every day from 9 December, and at the Water Sundays events with tours for kids, talks and hands-on workshops.
 See below for other exhibition related events.

-Up Late will return across two massive nights on Friday 20 and Saturday 21 March 2020, with tickets on sale and line-up announced in December.
+Up Late will return across two massive nights on Friday 20 and Saturday 21 March 2020.
+View the line-up and read more.

 Purchase tickets in advance online or at the exhibition ticket desk until 4.00pm during the exhibition period.

 Olafur Eliasson Riverbed 2014

 Visitors must wear footwear at all times (no bare feet).
 Appropriate footwear is recommended.